Technology Management (TM)

 This course provides an introduction to the policy, strategy, and practical application of critical infrastructure security and resilience from an all-hazards perspective.
 It describes the strategic context presented by the 21st century, and discusses the challenges and opportunities associated with public-private partnerships in infrastructure protection, risk analysis and mitigation, and incident response.

 This course covers two practical topics, which are Sustainability Assessment (Topic 1) and Advanced Manufacturing (Topic 2).
 Topic 1 establishes the concept of sustainability, and sustainable design and manufacturing.
 Under this section, we introduce the intersection of sustainability and manufacturing through sustainable development, sustainability principles, and sustainable engineering.
 Topic 2 provides an overview of what Advanced Manufacturing (AM) is, what approaches are used, what the possible applications are, and what the limitations of the technology are.
 We focus on AM processes, principles, sustainability performance of AM, and sustainability assessment of AM at the macro and micro level.
-Students in the 500-level class will complete two different projects and students in the 400-level class will complete one project.
-The class projects include techno-economic and socio-environmental studies in the broad area of food-energy-water processes and systems.
+Students will complete one project including techno-economic and socio-environmental studies in the broad area of food-energy-water processes and systems.

 The course explores leadership and related conflict management issues; personal and collective ways in which interpersonal and organizational conflict from a leadership perspective can be managed; focuses on theoretical and practical analysis of principles and processes for the management of conflict in relationships.
 Through a leadership framework, the skills and techniques for the identification, prevention, and resolution of conflict in interpersonal and workplace relationships will be discussed.
 Additional work required for graduate credit.
 Typically Offered: Fall.